mikiehan/lab-starter/assignments/setup/README.md

 From the `assignments` directory you just entered, run the command  `vagrant up` to start the VM and provision it according to the Vagrantfile.
 You will likely have to wait several minutes.
-You may see warnings/errors in red, such as "default: stdin: is not a tty", but you shouldn't have worry about them.
+You may see warnings/errors in red, such as "unable to re-open stdin: No such file or directory", but you shouldn't have worry about them.
+Also you will receive your fair share of DEPRECATION of Python 2.7 warning which you can igore as well.

 **Note 1**: The following commands will allow you to stop the VM at any point (such as when you are done working on an assignment for the day):